maueroats/teaching/content/ecs/scratch/quiz-3.md

 In the questions below, you will write code for the Ball sprite.
 In each question, change the status of the baseball if appropriate.

 1. The ball gets hit by the bat.
-Change
+Glide to the "Outfield" sprite and change a variable to represent what is happening.

 2. Hit "p" for the ball to move as if pitched.
 It should show and move to x:100 y:200.
 When the pitcher does not have the ball, the ball